 Good to Know

-- There’s a Bus Éireann station right outside of the terminal, handy if you need to take reasonably-priced transportation to or from Dublin or Cork city center.
-See our Airport Transportation in the airport guide below.
+There’s a Bus Éireann station right outside the terminal, which is handy if you need to take reasonably priced transportation to or from Dublin or Cork’s city center.
+See our Airport Transportation in the guide below.

 Pay-per-use, Single Visit Passes & Lounge Memberships

-- Cork Airport Hotel – (5 minute walk from the terminal) This is the closest hotel to the airport.
-You can walk or take the hotel’s free 24-hour shuttle bus.
+- Cork Airport Hotel – Temporarily Closed – You can walk or take the hotel’s free 24-hour airport shuttle.
 Use the courtesy phone at the airport to call the hotel for pick-up. » Check Rates

-To see more options there is a list of hotels near Cork Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Cork Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available at Cork Airport.
-Additionally, there are internet kiosks located landside, on the lower level, adjacent to Easons Shop in the check-in area and in the arrivals area near Starbucks.
-Airside, you can find a kiosk next to Lir Chocolate Cafe.
+Additionally, internet kiosks are located on the landside, on the lower level, adjacent to the escalators.

 More Services, Facilities & Things To Do On A Layover At The Airport

 ATMs / Cash Machines – Need cash?
 ATMs are available.
-There is one landside machine that dispenses both Euro and Sterling, while the airside machine dispense Euros.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
-Locations: Landside, Lower Level, beside the Bureau de Change • Airside, near Gate 4.
+Locations: Ground floor and departures hall first floor.

 Food & Drinks – Food concessions throughout the airport operate with varying schedules.
 At the time of this update, there are no 24-hour dining options.
-Vending machines are also available in the airport.
+Dining options include: